-New insights from the Strada-Gallup Education Consumer Survey examine the main motivations driving students’ decisions to pursue postsecondary education.
+New insights from the Strada-Gallup Education Survey examine the main motivations driving students’ decisions to pursue postsecondary education.
 86,000 U.S. adults with experiences at more than 3,000 institutions were asked to share in their own words the main reason they chose their postsecondary path and school.

-As we think about creating a more skilled, technical workforce and targeting those with some college and no degree to retool for the future of our information economy, it likely will not be enough to simply invite these consumers back into an educational pathway.
+As we think about creating a more skilled, technical workforce and targeting those with some college and no degree to retool for the future of our information economy, it likely will not be enough to simply invite these learners back into an educational pathway.
 The pathway will need to be the right one–one with enough clarity, purpose and relevance to the prospective students’ working lives.

 Results confirm that work outcomes are the main reason most people choose higher education, with 58% reporting job and career outcomes as their primary motivation.
 This is true across all higher education pathways and demographic subgroups.
 Work outcomes are also more than double the next most prevalent reason with 23% reporting a general motivation to learn more and gain knowledge without linking it to work or career aspirations.